HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 ## How to switch between branches?

 To switch from the current branch to another you can use `git switch name_branch`, where `name_branch` is the name of the branch you want to move into.
 This instruction works for Git versions later than 2.23.
 For older versions you can also switch from the current branch to another one called `name_branch` by doing `git checkout name_branch`.
 Does `git checkout` sound familiar?
 Yes!
-We have already used it to restore a specific version of a file before in [Using Git For The Nth Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/09-Using-Git-For-The-Nth-Time.md).
-The `checkout` command is a very versatile one!
+We have already used it to restore a specific version of a file before in [Using Git For The Nth Time](https://github.com/HeatherAn/recommended-coding-practices/blob/main/09-Using-Git-For-The-Nth-Time.md#other-useful-commands).
+The `git checkout` command is a very versatile one!
 See more by looking at the manual with `git checkout --help`.

 ____________________